Have you noticed that the ability to disconnect from work has become somewhat of a lost art?

 One reader even told me she feels like an addict – all she does is get up, work, go to sleep, and do it all over again.

-Why Sensitive Strivers Struggle to Take Time Off
+Why Sensitive Strivers Struggle to Disconnect from Work

 Sensitive Strivers have off-the-charts empathy, which can make it hard to say no and set boundaries.
 As a result, you may too readily accommodate every request that comes your way and find it hard to push back or speak when you should.
 Poor boundaries can also blur the lines between work and personal time.
 You may struggle to “turn off” at the end of the day and allow work to bleed into your time, as well as your mind, even when you’re off the clock.